succinctlabs/sp1-helios/README.md

 |-----------|-------------|
 | `CONTRACT_ADDRESS` | Address of the light client contract deployed |

+**Note:** if you see the error `Error: Failed to send transaction`, check that your account has sufficient funds or check that the private key is valid.

 ### 4) Run Light Client

 You should now have the following environment variables set in the `.env` file in your root directory.